What Have They Done to Your Daughters?

 What Have They Done to Your Daughters?
-(La polizia chiede aiuto) is a 1974 Italian giallo and poliziotteschi film directed by Massimo Dallamano.
+(La polizia chiede aiuto) is a 1974 Italian giallo and poliziottesco film directed by Massimo Dallamano.

 Plot

-Police officers investigated the death of 14-year-old Silvia Polvesi who has been found hanged after receiving an anonymous phone call.
+Police officers investigate the death of 15-year-old Silvia Polvesi who has been found hanged after receiving an anonymous phone call.
 After interrogating suspects and witnesses, a tape is discovered where several sexual encounters were recorded.
 This leads the police to an under-age prostitution ring and a motorcycle riding serial killer.